 - Inconclusive, a group for which its baraminic status could not be determined

-Once the project was complete, Thompson and Dr. Wood cited evidence for holobaraminic discontinuity around the family level 69.5% of the time (that’s 57 out of a total of 82 tests).
-3.7% of the test results were classified as monobaramins, and the 26% that remain were inconclusive.
+Once the project was complete, Thompson and Dr. Wood cited evidence for holobaraminic discontinuity around the family level 69.5% of the time.
+That’s 57 out of a total of 82 tests.
+3.7% of the test results were classified as monobaramins.
+The 26% that remain were inconclusive.

 Thompson and Dr. Wood found that 49 of the 59 holobaramins identified were equivalent with families.
 Another seven holobaramins were equated with subfamilies, two with superfamilies, and one (manatees and dugongs) to an infraorder.
 This fits very well with the initial prediction creationists have made throughout the years that the created kind is within the vicinity of the family taxonomic rank.

-On the other hand, comparisons with Dr. Wise’s work were considerably different .
-His research used the Post-Flood Continuity Criterion (PFCC), which assumes that a baramin on the Ark should leave a continuous fossil record from the Flood’s end in the geologic record to present times.
+On the other hand, comparisons with Dr. Wise’s work were considerably different.7 His research used the Post-Flood Continuity Criterion (PFCC).
+This criterion assumes that a baramin on the Ark should leave a continuous fossil record from the Flood’s end in the geologic record to present times.
 Dr. Wise used this criterion to deduce that between 97 and 234 mammal baramins were on the Ark.
 Only 16 of his proposed baramins match Thompson and Wood’s results.

 The discrepancies between these different studies offer a fantastic opportunity for more research.
-Budding young-earth scientists could try comparing datasets that were compiled by different researchers.
+Budding young-earth scientists could try comparing datasets previously compiled by different researchers.
 This would allow us to see how differing datasets may or may not affect the results of a statistical baraminology study.
-Could some of the discrepancies between the work of Dr. Wise and that of Dr. Lightner and Thomson et al. simply reflect the incomplete nature of the fossil record?
-If so, the discovery of new species, and more complete fossils of already known species, could help more clearly delineate the true distinctions between created kinds.
+Could some of the discrepancies between the works of Dr. Wise and Dr. Lightner simply reflect the incomplete nature of the fossil record?
+Could the discrepancies between their work and the work of Thompson et al. reflect the same?
+If so, the discovery of new species, and more complete fossils of known species, could more clearly delineate the true distinctions between created kinds.
 On the other hand, the gaps between holobaramins, as identified by Thompson et al. and Dr. Lightner, could reflect the real discontinuities that separate distinct created kinds.

-As it stands, Thompson and Dr. Wood’s research represents the first approximation of the created kind in several groups of mammals, and adds to previous research in other groups.
+As it stands, Thompson and Dr. Wood’s research represents the first approximation of the created kind in several groups of mammals.
+It also adds to previous research in other groups.
 It serves as an important step in the advancement of the study of mammalian created kinds and baraminology as a whole.